NordicHPC/sonar/doc/HOWTO-DAEMON.md

 min-cpu-time = <duration value>                 # default none
 ```

-These are the normal options for `sonar ps`, see the Sonar documentation.
+These are the normal options for `sonar sample`, see the Sonar documentation.

 ### `[sysinfo]` section